← The journal Vertical M&A Guides February 19, 2026

 Alpine Software Group (ASG) / Actabl

 ASG, backed by Alpine Investors, pursues a platform roll-up strategy in hotel operations technology.
-The Actabl platform was built entirely through acquisition, and ASG continues to seek add-on targets in business intelligence, labour management, and operations software for hotels.
+The Actabl platform was built through acquisition and combines business intelligence, labor management, and operations software for hotels.

 Jonas Software / Constellation Software